fujita-y/fujita-y.github.io/ypsilon-api/c-types.md

 - Stores a C value to a bytevector
 - `{type}` is either `bool` `char` `short` `int` `long` `long-long` `int8_t` `int16_t` `int32_t` `int64_t` `float` `double` `void*`.
-- These procedures accept unsigned values if they are within expected interval, like a C type casting between unsigned and signed value.
+- These procedures accept unsigned values if they are within expected interval, like a C type casting between unsigned and signed types.
 <br /><br />
 ```lisp
 (import (rnrs) (ypsilon c-types))